 You can create different types of reports to get data on different things, So here are 3 reports to help teams reorient and build in a continuous improvement mindset.

-- Issues by labels reports provide a quick overview of Jira issues based on Labels .
-You can create reports using Jira labels or any colored label field with any label values, and you can group your results by assignee, status, Issue type, or priority, or any combination of those four.
+• Issues by labels reports provide a quick overview of Jira issues based on Labels .
+You can create reports using = colored label field with any label values, and you can group your results by assignee, status, Issue type, or priority, or any combination of those four.

-- Labels in time reports show the issues in time including the relevant colored label field, label(s) and the time range you are interested in.
-For example, you can create a report that includes all tickets that were labeled “urgent” between April 1, 2024 and Mai 30, 2024.
+• Labels in time reports show the issues in time including the relevant colored label field, label(s) and the time range you are interested in.
+For example, you can create a report that includes all tickets that were labeled “Critical” and “Major” between October 6, 2024 and October 12, 2024.

-- Most used labels reports give the ability to view the most popular used labels.
+• Most used labels reports give the ability to view the most popular used labels.
 You can make fully customized reports just by selecting options from dropdowns.
-For example, you can create a report that includes tickets with the 15 top used values from the label field Country within a certain period of time.
+For example, you can create a report that includes tickets with the 20 top used values from the label field Customers within a certain period of time.

 Need help?